How many times have you heard- “Cash is the King”?

 Now, I don’t oppose the Cash budget or Cash Envelop system at all.
 I’m not loyal to any credit cards.
 But I’m fiercely loyal to being financially savvy.
 There are quite a lot of reasons for going the Cash route and I myself switch back to using Cash in the following circumstances-

-- If credit card industry changes it benefits for end users.
-Like if they start charging more for using credit cards for necessities or they do introduce many harder to understand finer prints for using credit cards.
+- If the credit card industry changes it benefits end users.
+Like if they start charging more for using credit cards for necessities or they do introduce much harder-to-understand finer points for using credit cards.
 Information is the key.
 If they do not protect the users from scammer frauds and misinformation, Cash is my King for sure.

-- If I loose my ability to pay off the credit card balances every month.
+- If I lose my ability to pay off the credit card balances every month.